learn-co-curriculum/dsc-polynomial-regression-lab-v2-5/README.md

 Now it's time to determine the optimal degree of polynomial features for a model that is fit to this data
-- Plot a polynomial function using `PolynomialFeatures` for polynomials up until the second, third and fourth degree.
+- Plot a polynomial function using `PolynomialFeatures` for polynomials up until the second, third and fourth degrees.
 Make sure to label each degree polynomial in your plot.
-- Print out the $R^2$ value for each of the three results.
-Draw conclusions with respect to which degree is best.
+- Print out the $R^2$ value for each of the three results, then decide which degree is best.

 ## Solution